 - your personal medications;

 - the details of your next doctor’s appointment;

 - a number to call in case of a medical emergency.

 Pain and pain killers

-You will be given pain killers after the surgery.
+You may be given pain killers after the surgery.
 If you are in pain, don’t hesitate to tell the nursing staff.
-Proper pain relief is important to your recovery process.
-We encourage you to get up quickly to avoid postoperative complications.
+However, not all pain killers work for the same amount of time, depending on different factors, including the type of surgery and anesthesia you had, your general health condition, etc. Proper pain relief is important to your recovery process.
+Even though it’s important to rest after your surgery, we encourage you to get up as soon as possible to avoid postoperative complications.